 Other state officials are more antagonistic, as in California.
-California Atty.
+State Atty.
 Gen. Xavier Becerra recently mocked the warnings from Sessions, suggesting he just try to disrupt legalization in California.

 Portland, Ore., congressman and longtime legalization crusader Earl Blumenauer suggested the administration is too scandal-consumed to do much damage to the vibrant legalization movement.
-“These people are like one dumpster fire after another,” he said.
+“These people are like one dumpster fire after another,” the Democrat said.

 Is business threatened by this administration?